15 Best Small Towns in California (+ Things to Do There)

 Plenty of activities await you in San Clemente, a small and charming coastal town known for its surf culture and perfect waves.

-Explore the breathtaking coastline while hiking on San Clemente Beach Trail and stroll along San Clemente Pier to admire the mesmerizing sunsets over the Pacific.
+Explore the breathtaking coastline while hiking on the San Clemente Beach Trail and strolling along San Clemente Pier to admire the mesmerizing sunsets over the Pacific.

 San Clemente